Welcome to our web site.

 The museum is run entirely by volunteers and wouldn’t be here if it wasn’t for members of our community who give their time freely.

-We always need more volunteers so if you have a few hours a month/week or occasionally to spare, we would love your help.
+We always need more volunteers so if you able to give up a few hours a month/week or occasionally, we would love your help.
 There is a surprising variety of activities on offer, so whatever your skills or personality, there is something for everyone volunteering at one of our museums.

 Our volunteer team is a friendly and welcoming bunch.
 Whether you are looking to make new friends, or to add a new skill to your CV, there are many different ways to get involved:

 - Front of house welcoming visitors to the museum and helping them get the most of their visit